 We recommend that all food and powders should be packed in to hold baggage wherever possible.
 These items can

 obstruct images on x-ray machines, leading to additional manual bag checks.
 This may cause delays at security.

 It is perfectly safe to carry your photographic equipment through security.
 Our x-ray machines won’t harm your film or camera.
 The British Photographers' Liaison Committee (BPLC), has fully approved our hand luggage x-ray inspection systems as safe for all normal film types (up to and including ISO 400) as well as for digital storage media.

 Specialist film (ISO 800 and above) can sometimes be affected – but the effects are barely noticeable to the naked eye and do not become clearly visible until film is exposed around 32 times.
 We are able to make special arrangements for photographers carrying professional film (ISO 800 and above).
 Please contact us or your airline before travel.

 All cameras and equipment being carried though in cabin baggage will be x-ray screened.

 Baby food and milk

-You are allowed to take enough baby food and/or milk for the journey in your cabin baggage.
-In some cases this may be over 100ml.
+Providing the baby is travelling with the parent, you are allowed to take sufficient baby food and/or milk for the journey, in your cabin baggage.
+In some cases this may include containers over 100ml.